-'Charity at Chubb' is Chubb's European charity committee with a remit to make the best, most relevant charitable impact aligned to Chubb's wider corporate & social responsibility and diversity & inclusion strategies.
+'Charity at Chubb' is Chubb's European charity committee with a remit to make the best, most relevant charitable impact aligned to Chubb's wider corporate & social responsibility and diversity, equity & inclusion strategies.
 Employees also participate in a number of local voluntary community schemes and personal fundraising efforts which the company supports through a charitable contribution scheme.

-In 2022, Charity at Chubb focused on championing and encouraging activities under the pillars of: Community & Employee Engagement; Social Mobility; Wellbeing & Disability Confidence; and Education & Youth.
-In October, Chubb organised a "Week of Giving" where employees harnessed the power of collective action and volunteered their time to undertake a wide variety of tasks, including cleaning, planting, painting and cooking, to help give back to their local communities.
+Charity at Chubb continues to focus on championing and encouraging activities under the pillars of: Community & Employee Engagement; Social Mobility; Wellbeing & Disability Confidence; and Education & Youth.
+CUAL employees participated in a wide range of charitable activities during the year including Chubb's "Week of Giving", an initiative encouraging colleagues to volunteer their time to support their local communities.